Power Court Stadium: Planning

-In April 2016, the club announced its intention to build and move into a 17,500-capacity stadium on the Power Court site in central Luton.
+In April 2016, the club announced its intention to build and move into a 17,500-capacity stadium on the Power Court site in central Luton, the former site of Luton power station which operated between 1901 and 1969.
 Outline planning permission for this ground, with potential to expand to 23,000 seats, was granted by Luton Borough Council on 16 January 2019.
 In March 2021, the club announced that it intended to make a number of changes to the initial scheme to reflect changes caused by the COVID-19 pandemic, but that the capacity of the new stadium was still to be 23,000 and had a target opening date of 2024.
-This plan was revised in 2023, to delivering the first phase, a 19,500-seat stadium, by 2026, followed by the second, a further 4,000 safe standing seats, at a later date.
+This plan was revised in 2023, to delivering the first phase, a 19,500-capacity stadium by 2026, followed by the second phase which planned to see a further 4,000 safe standing seats added at a later date.

-On 13 September 2024, the club submitted revised plans to the Luton Borough Council for a 25,000-seater stadium and at the time, planned for the stadium to open in time for the 2027–28 season.
+On 13 September 2024, the club submitted revised plans to Luton Borough Council for a 25,000-capacity stadium and at the time, planned for the stadium to open in time for the 2027–28 season.
 These plans were eventually approved on 16 December 2024.

-On 30 April 2025, the club announced Limak International, the firm that is currently redeveloping FC Barcelona's Camp Nou stadium, had joined the project.
-Construction is expected to begin during the summer of 2025 with the new facility expected to hold its first competitive game at the start of the 2028–29 season with a planned capacity of 25,000.
+On 30 April 2025, the club announced that Turkish contractor Limak International had joined the project.
+The firm is currently redeveloping Camp Nou, the home of FC Barcelona.
+Construction was expected to begin during the summer of 2025 with the new facility expected to hold its first competitive game at the start of the 2028–29 season retaining the planned capacity of 25,000.
 The club also stated Limak's involvement in constructing Power Court would ensure it is one of the most environmentally sustainable stadiums in the UK.

+Construction

+In January 2026, piling began onsite following 18 months of groundwork.
+Construction of the superstructure began in June 2026.

 Proposed features

-Luton Town's proposed stadium will have differently sized stands on each side in a homage to Kenilworth Road.
+The stadium's four stands will be of varying height in a homage to Kenilworth Road.

-A distinctive feature of the new stadium is the 'halo' floodlighting system which will be suspended above the pitch and is inspired by a straw boater hat similar to those manufactured in Luton.
+A distinctive feature of the new stadium is the 'halo' floodlighting system which will be suspended above the pitch and is inspired by the straw boater hats historically manufactured in Luton.